khaledgomaa/GoodReadsApiWithNode.Js/README.md

 **All you have to do just download mongo files then connect to database folder exist in the repository**

+**To install all required package just write this command npm install**

 **Database collections**

 **Books , each book has the following properties :-**